totev/ts-mocked-remote-api/README.md

 ## Mocking with Typescript and Webpack

 You've read the gist of the idea - now it's time to talk about the implementation.
-Lets divide it into a a 3 step process:
+Lets divide it into a a 4 step process:

 1.  implement mock services
 1.  add path mapping in Typescript's compiler options
 1.  setup Webpack to omit the mocks from the production build
+1.  (optional) setup test harness with the custom alias/path mapping

 ## Show me the mocked service